Stradichenko/Blog2022-v.-0.5.6/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
+MBI at Universitat Pompeu Fabra, His research interests include the use of network analysis for literature review, the use of Blender for protein modeling.
+Previously worked with the genetic department on a projec for drug repurpusing for new treatments for lepromatous leprosy.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.